 SOUTH DAKOTA DEVELOPMENTAL CENTER

-The SDDC population is projected to stabilize in the area of 160 people.
-The population decrease, from the high of approximately 1200 in the mid-1960â€™s, is a direct result of the establishment of community based service providers in various cities throughout the state.
-These community based service providers have enabled people to live closer to their families and obtain services in less-restrictive community settings.
+The SDDC population is projected to stabilize at 100 people receiving supports at the facility.
+The population decrease from the high of approximately 1,200 people in the mid-1960s, is a direct result of the establishment of community-based service providers in various locations throughout the state.
+These community-based services have made it possible for people to live closer to their families and receive services in less-restrictive community settings.

 PROVISION OF SERVICES

-Recognized as an integral part of everyoneâ€™s life, opportunities are provided for socialization and participation in recreational activities.
-People may choose to participate in activities such as attending movies, dances, religious services, sporting events, field trips and picnics.
-Other favorites include swimming, exercising, shopping, dining out, fishing and boating, excursions to the library and home visits.
+Recreational activities are an integral part of every person's life.
+At the SDDC, opportunities are provided for socialization and participation in a variety of activities such as attending movies, sporting events, field trips, swimming, shopping, dining out, fishing and boating.